Programmable quantum simulations on a trapped-ions quantum simulator with a global drive

 Below we analyze these results in full, and are able to accurately reconstruct both the Ising coupling terms, $J_{n,m}$, as well as the various transverse fields, $\delta$, showcasing an accurate realization of quantum simulations using our method.

 The theoretical proposal underpinning our work has been proposed in Refs. \cite{shapira2020theory,shapira2023fast}.
-Here we provide the relevant physical picture and crucial details.
-In trapped-ions-based quantum computers, entanglement between qubits is typically generated by spin-dependent forces, which mediate spin-spin interactions through the collective phonon modes of motion of the ion-crystal.
+We provide the relevant physical picture and method details.
+In trapped-ions-based quantum systems, entanglement between qubits is typically generated by spin-dependent forces, which mediate spin-spin interactions through the collective phonon modes of motion of the ion-crystal.
 Conventionally only two ions are driven and coupled to a single phonon mode, such as in the M\o lmer-S\o rensen (MS) gate \cite{sorensen1999quantum,sorensen2000entanglement}, generating an evolution of the form $U_\text{MS}=\exp\leri{i\Phi\sigma_x^{\leri{n}}\sigma_x^{\leri{m}}}$, with $n$ and $m$ the indices of the two entangled ions and $\Phi$ a controllable entanglement phase.

-This method is generalized by homogeneously driving all of the $N$ ions in the ion-crystal, purposefully coupling to $N$ modes of motion along a motional axis of the ion-crystal.
-We have shown in Ref. \cite{shapira2020theory} that such a drive can yield the evolution,
+This method is generalized by homogeneously driving all of the $N$ ions in the ion-crystal.
+We purposefully couple to $N$ modes of motion along the axial axis of the ion-crystal.
+As shown in Ref. \cite{shapira2020theory}, at a fixed pulse duration, such a drive yields the evolution,

 with the $\left\{\Phi_j\right\}_{j=1}^N$ completely controllable mode-dependent entanglement phase, and $O$ an orthonormal mode-matrix, i.e $O_j^{\leri{n}}$ is the normalized participation of the $n$th ion in the $j$th mode of motion \cite{james1998quantum}.